Movies

 What is this movie about?

-I always look at IMBD for information about a film, as I find they usually give a good synopses of any story.
-I usually add some of my own flair to make it even better.
+I always look at IMBD for information about a film, as I find they usually give a good synopsis of any story.
+I usually add some of my flair to make it even better.
 So here I was looking it up for After we collided and it just said.
 “Based on the 2014 romance novel of the same name, this follows the love life of two young adults”.
 I found this information here.
-Honestly that is, pretty bad.
+Honestly, that is, pretty bad.
 The thing is, there isn’t much more you can say.
 It feels like a ‘filler film’, that when number three comes out you can just skip this one if you want to watch the whole series.
-Anyway in After we collided: We once again meet Thessa and Hardin where we left off the last time.
-We follow them through fights and make-ups, until the story ends.
-Actually I found the start so weird as I thought the story ended (I had seen the first film again right before starting After we collided.
-And I thought it implied that they where going to talk.
-But apparently not, I don’t know I felt confused with that one.

 The trailer